bjoerneisenkrammer/synology-hetzner-ddns/README.md

+> This script is based on https://github.com/joshuaavalon/SynologyCloudflareDDNS

-# Synology Cloudflare DDNS Script 📜
+# Synology Hetzner DDNS Script 📜

-The is a script to be used to add [Cloudflare](https://www.cloudflare.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
-The script used an updated API, Cloudflare API v4.
+The is a script to be used to add [Hetzner](https://www.hetzner.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
+The script uses the [Hetzner DNS API](https://dns.hetzner.com/api-docs/) v1.1.1.

 ## How to use